JalalSayed1/Length-of-nested-lists/README.md

 # Length-of-nested-lists
-TO find the length of nested lists in Python
+- To find the length of nested lists in Python